 Can I Build a Shed on My Property Line?

-Again, the exact regulations you must follow when constructing your shed depends on your city's ordinances and policies.
+Again, the exact regulations you must follow when constructing your shed depend on your city’s ordinances and policies.

 However, in many cities, a bungalow must be located in the rear yard of the house and must be at least three feet away from your property lines.
 If you want to build closer to these lines, you’ll need to get permission from your neighbors.